jwergieluk/deep_banana_eater/README.md

 yellow bananas as possible, while trying to avoid blue bananas, i.e., to maximize the cumulative reward at the end of the episode.

-An episode ends after 300 turns.
-The environment is considered solved, if a trained agent achieves an average score above 13 over 100 consecutive episodes.
+The environment is considered solved, if a trained agent achieves an average cumulative reward above 13 over 100 consecutive episodes.

 # Installation instructions